Federal income tax: Rules & ways to reduce your tax burden

 Every year, the federal government requires that all individuals and entities file annual income taxes and pay their federal tax bills.
 Taxes are generally filed and paid to the IRS by April of each year.

-The primary tax form that people use to file their income taxes is IRS Form 1040, U.S. Individual Income Tax Return.
-However, there are different versions of this form, depending on your situation.
-Here are some of the forms:
+The primary tax form most people use to file their federal income taxes is IRS Form 1040, U.S. Individual Income Tax Return.
+Depending on your situation, there are different versions of this form.
+Common examples include:

-• 1040-SR: U.S. Tax Return for Seniors, is available as an alternative to Form 1040 for taxpayers who are aged 65 or older.
-Form 1040-SR uses the same schedules and instructions as Form 1040, but comes with a simpler layout and callouts to specific deductions relevant to seniors.
+- Form 1040-SR: U.S. Tax Return for Seniors, available as an alternative to Form 1040 for taxpayers age 65 or older.
+Form 1040-SR uses the same schedules and instructions as Form 1040 but features a larger-print, easier-to-read layout and includes the standard deduction table directly on the form.

 In addition to the main tax form, there are a variety of schedules someone might have to complete to accompany their Form 1040.
 Those schedules may include:

-• Schedule J, Income Averaging for Farmers and Fisherman
+- Schedule J, Income Averaging for Farmers and Fishermen

-• Schedule R, Credit for the Elderly or Disabled
+- Schedule R, Credit for the Elderly or the Disabled

 Understanding federal income tax brackets